kanno-soe/kanno-soe/Exposition/Theory.md

 ## From empty dependence to the provisional middle

-> Whatever is dependently co-arisen
-> That is explained to be emptiness.
+> Dependent arising we declare emptiness.
-> That, being a dependent designation,
-> Is itself the middle way.
+> That is a dependent designation; precisely that is the middle way.
 >
 > — Nāgārjuna, *Mūlamadhyamakakārikā* 24.18